Stac Dhòmhnaill Chaim: Scheduling

 In 1992, Stac Dhomnuill Chaim was added to the list of scheduled monuments and in consequence was given legal protection under the Ancient Monuments and Archaeological Areas Act 1979.
 It was scheduled because,"The monument is of national importance because it is a significant field monument and a site that is of considerable interest to scholars of local tradition and late Scottish Medieval history.
 The area may also contain evidence of earlier prehistoric occupation."
 The area protected is irregular shaped, measuring a maximum of 200 m northeast-southwest by 100 m northwest-southeast.

 Archaeological investigations

 In July 1969, the site was visited by a Field Investigator of the Ordnance Survey's Archaeology Division.
 By then the narrow path across the isthmus had deteriorated because of cliff falls and the site was considered to be inaccessible.
-The Investigator's observations from the opposite cliff concluded that the site seemed to appear as Thomas's plans had showed it in the late 19th century.
+The Investigator's observations from the opposite cliff concluded that the site seemed to appear as Thomas's plans had shown it in the late 19th century.